Daniel-KM/Omeka-S-module-SearchSolr/README.md

 it still requires a Solr server, but it can be provided by another server or by a third party.

+Solr can be installed quickly from official solr tarball or from debian packages for [Debian 10/11].

 Installation
 ------------